 David Lantigua received his Ph.D. in the area of Moral Theology/Christian Ethics from the University of Notre Dame in 2012.
-During his doctoral studies, he conducted dissertation research in Spain and was a graduate fellow at the Notre Dame Institute for Advanced Study.
+Before coming to CUA, he was a graduate fellow at the Notre Dame Institute for Advanced Study.

-Dr. Lantigua has three daughters and is married to Marisa, a Florida native.
+Dr. Lantigua has three daughters and is married to Marisa.
 They live as faculty in residence at CUA.

 Areas of Expertise